-This was eloquently articulated in a statement by an august group of scientific journal editors and authors: "The process of scientific publication, through which new findings are reviewed for quality and then presented to the rest of the scientific community and the public, is a vital element in our national life.
+This was recognized by the European Molecular Biology Organization (EMBO) at its 2006 meeting and was also eloquently articulated in a statement by an august group of scientific journal editors and authors: "The process of scientific publication, through which new findings are reviewed for quality and then presented to the rest of the scientific community and the public, is a vital element in our national life.
 New discoveries reported in research papers have helped improve the human condition in myriad ways: protecting public health, multiplying agricultural yields, fostering technological development and economic growth, and enhancing global stability and security.
-But new science, as we know, may sometimes have costs as well as benefits....
+But new science, as we know, may sometimes have costs as well as benefits. . . .
 As a result, questions have been asked by the scientists themselves and by some political leaders about the possibility that new information published in research journals might give aid to those with malevolent ends."
-2